Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 Prager Tagblatt,21.8.1924

-Axamit from Žižkov got involved by chance in the rape story of the ladies Mourková and Šousková.
+from Žižkov became involved by chance in the assault story of the ladies Mourková and Šousková.

 Background

-Axamit was a Czech medical doctor, specialising in ear, nose and throat.
+was a Czech medical doctor, specialising in ear, nose and throat.
 After completing his studies at a university in Prague, he worked as a medical assistant in Prague, Berlin and Vienna.
-Later he returned and opened his own consultancy in Žižkov.
+Later he returned and opened his own practice in Žižkov.

-He was also a self taught archaeologist, the theme of this grotesque anecdote.
-During World War I he was briefly head the Prehistoric Department of the National Museum and from 1918 he worked as a conservationist for National Heritage.
-Over the years he became far better known as a archaeologist than a medic.
+He was also a self-taught archaeologist, which is the theme of this grotesque anecdote.
+During the First World War he was briefly head of the Prehistoric Department of the National Museum, and from 1918 he worked as a conservator for National Heritage.
+Over the years he became far better known as an archaeologist than as a doctor.

-Some Axamit was also the subject of the short-story Vláda je vinná (The government is guilty) by Jaroslav Hašek from 1911, printed in Rovnost.
+An Axamit was also the subject of the short story Vláda je vinná (The government is guilty) by Jaroslav Hašek from 1911, printed in Rovnost.
 The author probably had another Axamit in mind: he referred to an official at the Governor's Office (k.k.
 Statthalterei).

 Quote(s) from the novel